kubernetes-sigs/kind/site/content/docs/user/networking-scenarios.md

     inet 172.17.0.3/16 brd 172.17.255.255 scope global eth0
 {{< /codeFromInline >}}

-That means that Pods will be able to reach other dockers containers that does not belong to any KIND cluster, however, the docker container will not be able to answer to the Pod IP address until we intall the correspoding routes.
+That means that Pods will be able to reach other Docker containers that does not belong to any KIND cluster, however, the Docker container will not be able to answer to the Pod IP address until we install the correspoding routes.

 We can solve it installing routes in the new containers to the Pod Subnets in each Node.